desert

 I don't even see the soil.
 Do you?

-Valley of Fire is also a home to some petrified logs.
-First of all, it's hard to imagine that this desert was once the humid lush forest.
-Secondly, the process to substitute an organic matter of fallen trees with inorganic sediment from the water where these trees were buried is really fascinating.
+Valley of Fire is also home to some petrified logs.
+First of all, it's hard to imagine that this desert was once a humid lush forest.
+Secondly, the process of substituting the organic matter of fallen trees with inorganic sediment from the water where these trees were buried is really fascinating.
 Valley of Fire is not the only place with petrified forest in the American Southwest.
-The biggest concentration of those tree fossils are in Petrified Forest National Park.
+The biggest concentration of those tree fossils is in Petrified Forest National Park.
 I have interesting pictures and stories from there too, so follow the updates on this website.

 Valley of Fire offers thousands of unusual rock formations.